 Once you remove the meat from the bones, fill the crockpot with water and a tablespoon of vinegar and simmer the bones on low for another 24 hours.
 Strain out the solids for broth that keeps in the freezer for months.

-Tougher cuts still have a great taste and a good quality; they just take longer to prepare.
-Trust us, it’s worth it.
+Tougher cuts are a great way to get meat for cheap.
+They still have a great taste and good quality, but just take longer to prepare.
+Trust me; it’s worth it.

 PRO TIP: Pregnant crickets taste bitter, so to be safe, only roast the crickets that don’t yet have wings.